zueai/create-mcp/README.md

 ## Prerequisites

 - [Wrangler CLI](https://developers.cloudflare.com/workers/wrangler/install-and-update/) installed and logged in with your Cloudflare account.
 - Claude Desktop App installed.
+(This will be removed soon)

 ## Instructions